gceegdgoc/gdgoc-gcee/README.md

 # License

-This project is maintained for the **GDGoC GCEE community at Government College of Engineering, Erode**.
+This project is maintained for the ** GCEE Tech Hub community at Government College of Engineering, Erode**.

 Refer to the repository license file for the applicable licensing terms.